darkoverlordofdata/doran-xna.framework/readme.md

 # Doran-Xna.Framework

-This is not intended to be MonoGame in Vala.

-This is a port of Microsoft.Xna.Framework bits that I need for sdl2.
+Work in progess.

+Partial port of MonoGame to Vala.

+Only the partial's that apply to SDL.
+For now, the opengl related vertex handling is performed by Corange.